Why do you use Joomla to build websites?

 No. If you don't have one, we'll purchase one domain name of your choosing (depending on availability) and register it for 2 years.
 After that, it's up to you to keep it current.
 If you have yet to buy one, talk to us first and we can help you pick out one that makes sense for your business.

 When you subscribe to one of our packages, whether the site is brand new or we're redesigning it, we will register a domain name of your choosing (subject to availability) if you want us to.
 Domain names are limited to .com, .net, .org, .info, .us, .mobi, .ca.
 We register it for 2 years, and, after that, it's up to you to keep renewing it.
 Generally, we will pay for the renewal and send you an account as we don't want the name lapsing as this will stop your site working.
 It's just one more thing we do in the background to keep your site active and trouble free.

-How to get 12 hours FREE maintenance every year!
+12 hours FREE maintenance every year... what's the catch?